How Lack of Sleep Could Be Affecting Your Life (and What to Do)

 We write our honest reviews but this page may contain affiliate links, with some of the partners mentioned, to support this website.
 Read more here

 Sleep: no human can live without it.
 The National Sleep Foundation recommends adults get around seven to nine hours of sleep per night.
 For some, this may not be possible.
 With the stress of everyday life, and increasing reliance on stimulants like caffeine, the ability to fall asleep and get the recommended hours has become difficult.
-While there are short term effects that are noticeable, lack of sleep can have a profound impact on long-term health.
+While there are short-term effects that are noticeable, long-term sleep deprivation and lack of sleep can have a profound impact on long-term health.
 Therefore, what are some of these consequences, and what can you do to get more sleep at night?

 Reasons for Lack of Sleep

-No matter the cause, a lack of sleep can negatively affect your body, not only hurting you in the present but also in the long term.
+No matter the cause of sleep disorders, a lack of sleep can negatively affect your body, not only hurting you in the present but also in the long term.

-These consequences can also take effect on things outside of your control.
+These consequences of sleep deprived can also take effect on things outside of your control.
 Drowsiness can lead to more car accidents and a loss of memory.
 Lack of sleep can also lead to relationship stress and a more negative outlook on life.

 A lot of people may already understand the short-term effects of a lack of sleep.
-However, you may not know about long-term health problems.
+However, you may not know about long-term mental health disorders and problems.

 If you consistently do not get enough sleep, you could experience some issues like weight gain, cardiovascular disease, and a shorter life expectancy.